nihit2809/Shack_Labs_Assignment/README.md

 Pandas

-Didn't had to use any both the dataframes were almost similar so merged the data set with outer join and we can get the requested result using the .loc .
+Didn't had to use any ML/DL algorithms as both the dataframes were almost similar so merged the data set with outer join and we can get the requested result using the .loc .